-English Rural is lucky enough to have the support of a range of high profile supporters, but none so involved as our Patron, HRH The Princess Royal and our Presidents, Sir Peter Dixon.
+English Rural is lucky enough to have the support of a range of high-profile supporters, but none so involved as our Patron, HRH The Princess Royal and our President, Sir Peter Dixon.

 He has vast experience of both housing and medical organisations and continues to work within both sectors to the present day.